 If you're driving through newer additions hunting new construction, having the right agent on your team can be the difference between a good home buying experience and a bad one. will help you navigate the seeming infinite number of new homes today to make an offer on the one that's right for you.

-People that buy brand new homes in a development aren't happy when the homes that sell after theirs fetch a lesser price, so builders aren't as apt to bend on price.
+Buyers of brand new homes in a neighborhood aren't happy when the homes that sell after theirs fetch a lesser price, so builders aren't as apt to bend on price.
 (You'll appreciate this behavior after you've bought a home in a development of new construction!)
 Regardless, depending on the market and the status of the project, there's sometimes room for negotiation.

 You can always ask for assistance in other ways when purchasing new construction.
 For example, closing costs are one way for you to save without lowering the price of the house.
 The same goes for amenities - ask for things appliance upgrades, a garage door opener, a fence or landscaping, or an extended home warranty.
 That can go the other way around, too.
 If upgrades are already in the plan, try to get the builder to omit them - you might be able to install them later yourself at a savings anyway.

-Realize that just because a home is brand new, it doesn't mean that it is immune from needing repairs.
+Realize that just because a home is brand new, it can still have its share of flaws.
 Be sure to get a home inspection before purchase so that issues are handled and also negotiate a home warranty.
 Then, about 10 or 11 months after purchase it's worth it to pay for an inspection and get anything else repaired before the warranty expires.

-At Shelton Land & Homes, LLC, I'll make it my #1 priority to find you a new home that meets your needs and fits within your budget.
+Finding you a new home that meets your needs and matches your budget will be my #1 objective.
 Give me a call at